tv2/sofie-server/database/README.md

 Goal
 ===

-Transfer data from Meteor's MongoDB to a containerized instance of MongoDB then maintain and operate with it for the purpose of `sofie-server` project.
+Transfer data from Meteor's MongoDB to a containerized instance of MongoDB then maintain and operate with it for the purpose of `alba-server` project.

 Pre-requisites
 ===

 - `tv-automation-server-core` codebase running
-- `sofie-server` codebase running
+- `alba-server` codebase running
 - `docker` installed
 - `ts-node` installed ( `yarn global add ts-node typescript` )
 - mongodb-tools for running cli commands (optional)